CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-1-architecture.md

----
-title: Architecture Design Session
-parent: Additional Topics
-has_children: false
-nav_order: 1
----
+# Excercise 9

-## Architecture Design Session
+## Task 1: Architecture Design Session

 In this section we provide you with a template architecture diagram for your Azure API Management baseline architecture.
 We recommend you take the time and answer the following questions: